 Good translators do far more than merely translate.
 They serve as an extension of communications departments, essentially functioning more as copywriters than translators.
 They are adept at rendering the same text any number of ways, depending on the audience, channel and purpose.
 For a message to be appealing and get across correctly, the target language must, as a rule, be in the translator’s native tongue.
 However, there are no shortcuts – good writing skills can take a lifetime to hone in.

-As an experienced state-authorized translator*, I am fully qualified to convert legal and financial Swedish texts into American or British English, and to write for a range of industries, such as medical and pharmaceutical, telecommunications and high-tech, aerospace, automotive, forestry, construction and hospitality.
-In addition to editing and proofing services, my translations and copywriting are regularly published by mid- and large-cap companies listed on the Nasdaq OMX.
+As an experienced writer and state-authorized translator*, I am fully qualified to convert legal and financial Swedish texts into American or British English, and to write for a range of industries, such as medical and pharmaceutical, telecommunications and high-tech, aerospace, automotive, forestry, construction and hospitality.
+In addition to my editing and proofing services, my translations and copywriting are regularly published by mid- and large-cap companies listed on the Nasdaq OMX.

 *Authorized by Kammarkollegiet, the Swedish Legal, Financial and Administrative Services Agency.

 Is the translation to be used for official purposes?
 Depending on the requirements of the authority/agency requesting the translation, it may need to be certified and/or notarized.
 Only an Authorized Translator may certify a translation.
 Certified translations are physically bound together with the original document and equal in legal validity to the original document.
 Some authorities/agencies may require your documents to be authenticated before and/or after translation (in most cases, after translation).
 An apostille is a post-translation notarization procedure that may only be performed by a Notary Public and the Authorized Translator may sometimes be required to certify the translation in his/her presence.

 Translations are normally charged per word.
 Layout and proofreading are charged in 30-minute blocks.
 There are also surcharges for stamp duties, rush jobs, etc.